MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-basic-table-report-report-builder.md

    1. Clear the **Expand/collapse groups** option.

       In this tutorial, the report you create doesn't use the drilldown feature that lets users expand a parent group hierarchy and display child group rows and detail rows.

-1. Review the table layout in the **Preview** pane.
+1. Select **Next** to check the table in the **Preview** pane.
 You should see five rows that demonstrate the table layout when you run the report:

    - The first row repeats once for the table to show the column headings.